Linear and multilinear algebra on diffeological vector spaces: Diffeological spaces and diffeological vector spaces

 The example just given stresses the importance of making a distinction between bilinear maps and smooth bilinear maps, showing that the two spaces can be (\emph{a priori}) quite different, and motivates the next paragraph.

 \paragraph{The function spaces $B^{\infty}(V,W)$ and $L^{\infty}(V,L^{\infty}(V,W))$} As is well-known, in the usual setting each bilinear map can be viewed as a linear map $V\to L(V,W)$.
 In the diffeological context, since \emph{a priori} we might have $L^{\infty}(V,W)<L(V,W)$, we need to consider the question of whether any \emph{smooth} bilinear map can be seen as a \emph{smooth} map $V\to L^{\infty}(V,W)$, where the latter is endowed with the functional diffeology.
-By the properties of the diffeologies involved, the answer is in the affirmative, as we now show.
+By the properties of the diffeologies involved, the answer is in the affirmative, as we now show (a slightly more general statement appears also in the proof of Theorem 3.8 of \cite{wu}).

 \begin{lemma} Let $V$, $W$ be two diffeological vector spaces, let $f:V\times V\to W$ be a bilinear map smooth with respect to the product diffeology on $V\times V$ and the given diffeology on $W$, and let $G:V\to L^{\infty}(V,W)$ be a linear map that is smooth with respect to the given diffeology on $V$ and the functional diffeology on $L^{\infty}(V,W)$.
 Then: \begin{itemize} \item for every $v\in V$ the linear map $F(v):V\to W$ given by $F(v)(v')=f(v,v')$ is smooth; \item the bilinear map $g:V\times V\to W$ given by $g(v,v')=G(v)(v')$ is smooth. \end{itemize} \end{lemma}